kaushalnavneet/cd-pipeline-kubernetes/breakglass/README.md

 * Running an exported pipeline by itself
 * Running an exported pipeline that calls a number of other exported pipelines (ie. *pipelines calling pipelines* or *subpipelines*)

+Contents of this folder:
+* decrypt.sh -  shell script for decrypting a downloaded pipeline payload (see Single Pipeline section for instructions)
+* subpipe - folder that contains helper app and examples for running a local pipeline that calls another pipeline

 ## Single Pipeline